coastalwhite/intro-power-analysis/src/aes/automate.md

 H4ck3rm4n-l33t42
 ```

+Correct!
 This was indeed the key we used to produce our power traces!

 We have now successfully cracked the full encryption key from an implementation
 of [AES].
 We can calculate the best suiting sub-key for each byte of the key and